GeoffBarrett/BatchTINTV2/README.md

 When you click this .bat file it will run the program.

 Now you can see a main window of the GUI that states the current directory (if it's your first time opening the program, it will say there is no directory chosen), as a few checkboxes, and a few buttons at the bottom.
 You are going to want to click the 'choose directory' button and navigate to a directory that this program will analyze.
-For our lab we use TeamViewer to transfer files to a local drive on the machine that is running the GUI at all times, but you can use whichever method is easiest for you (Dropbox, mapped network drives, etc). ***Note: I have tested Google Drive and sometimes there are Permission Errors involved, therefore the files will be analyzed, but they won't be moved into the 'Processed Folder'.
+For our lab we use TeamViewer to transfer files to a local drive on the machine that is running the GUI at all times, but you can use whichever method is easiest for you (Dropbox, mapped network drives, etc.). ***Note: I have tested Google Drive and sometimes there are Permission Errors involved, therefore the files will be analyzed, but they won't be moved into the 'Processed Folder'.
 I'd avoid Google Drives, if I get around to it I can make the GUI save the files locally, perform the analysis, and then move the files back to the Google Drive.
 Also, if you do not click the 'apply' button on the Choose Directory window, the directory will not be applied, so make sure you click 'apply' and not 'back'***

 Once a directory has been chosen you can now look through the Klusta Settings (by clicking the Klusta Settings button) and look through the basic/advanced settings options.
 The format should look familiar as it is a replica (almost) of that which you've seen while using Tint.